**Please refer to each festival’s website to check the most up-to-date event date and status information**

 A festival showcasing the most talented high school filmmakers across the Commonwealth.
 The VHSL is an alliance of Virginia’s public high schools that promotes education, leadership, sportsmanship, character and citizenship.

-Poe Film Festival
+The Virginia Film Festival (VAFF)

 • Coastal Virginia/Hampton Roads